HankLi0130/HankLi0130.github.io/content/project/bili_talk.md

 ---
 title: "Bili Talk"
-date: 2021-09-01T14:19:00+08:00
+date: 2021-09-01
+image: "/project/bili_talk/preview.png"
+description: ""
+repo: ""
+tags: []
+weight: 0
 draft: false
-image: "/project/bili_talk/preview.png"
 ---

 Bili talk was the project I worked on when I was in MiiiTech.
 It's a chatting app, like WeChat.

 ## My responsibility

-- Implemented new features using Kotlin.
+- Implemented new features and fixed bugs.
-- Fixed bugs using Java.
-- Supported backend to deploy services with Docker.
+- Deployed the backend services with Docker.

+## Tech Stack

+- Java (language)
+- Socket
+- Android foreground service

 ## App Previews